vaishak10/social-media-dashboard/README.md

 My work in office requires developing lot's of dashboards.
 So it was always in my mind to develop a fully fledeged dashboard screen with better styling.
 This challenge was a better boost to my knowledge on developing dashboards in a more elegant way.

-One new thing I did come across while building this UI was the use of **CSSOM(CSS object model)**.<br>
+One new thing I did come across while building this UI was the use of **CSSOM(CSS object model)**.

-The CSS Object Model is a set of APIs allowing the manipulation of CSS from JavaScript.
+**CSSOM**: The CSS Object Model is a set of APIs allowing the manipulation of CSS from JavaScript.
 It is much like the DOM, but for the CSS rather than the HTML.
-It allows users to read and modify CSS style dynamically.<br>
+It allows users to read and modify CSS style dynamically.

 Do visit [CSSROM](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Object_Model) which is a mdn documentation for a clear understanding of CSS object model.

 ### Continued development